tfsjohan/cv/README.md

 #### Microsoft (2021-11 - )
 At Microsoft I have gained a lot of knowledge around building scalable high performant cloud native solutions.
 As a cloud solution architect, my responsibility has been to help our partners and ISV to be successful in the cloud.
 Working with sustainability and making green software has been a core part of my role.
 Much of my time is spent on enablement on educating partners and customers on new technology.

-I am very greatful for being able to work at Microsoft to get to know all the people there, working with talented parters and growing my network.
+I am very grateful for being able to work at Microsoft to get to know all the people there, working with talented partners and growing my network.

 I cohost the [Microsoft Partner Podcast](https://aka.ms/partnerpodden).